-- 1. Counts for which the statute mandates imposition of a consecutive sentence are excepted from application of the multiple count rules.
-Convictions under such counts are excluded from the determination of the combined offense level.
-Convictions for 18 U.S.C. § 924(c) (use of firearm in commission of a crime of violence) provide a common example.
-Note that such a conviction usually does affect the offense level for other counts, however, in that in the event of such a conviction the specific offense characteristic for weapon use in the primary offense is to be disregarded.
-See Commentary to \$2K2.4.
-Example: The defendant is convicted of one count of bank robbery in which he took \$5,000 and discharged a weapon causing permanent bodily injury (18 U.S.C. \$2113), and one count of use of a firearm in the commission of a crime of violence (18 U.S.C. \$924(c)).
-The two counts are not grouped together, but the offense level for the bank robbery count is 28 (18 + 4 + 6) rather than 31.
-The mandatory five year sentence on the weapon-use count runs consecutively, as required by law. - 2.
+- 1. Subsections (a)-(d) set forth circumstances in which counts are to be grouped together into a single Group.
+Counts are to be grouped together into a single Group if any one or more of the subsections provide for such grouping.
+Counts for which the statute mandates imposition of a consecutive sentence are excepted from application of the multiple count rules.
+See \$3D1.1(b). - 2.
 The term "victim" is not intended to include indirect or secondary victims.
 Generally, there will be one person who is directly and most seriously affected by the offense and is therefore identifiable as the victim.
 Ambiguities should be resolved in accordance with the purpose of this section as stated in the lead paragraph, i.e. to identify and group "counts involving substantially the same harm."
 Thus, for so-called "victimless" crimes (crimes in which society at large is the victim), the grouping decision must be based primarily upon the nature of the interest invaded by each offense. - 3.
 Under subsection (a), counts are to be grouped together when they represent essentially a single injury or are part of a single criminal episode or transaction involving the same victim.